Back to Integrations

 Native GitLab Security Reports

-- Project Security Dashboard: View all APVISO findings alongside results from SAST, dependency scanning, and other security tools
+• Project Security Dashboard: View all APVISO findings alongside results from SAST, dependency pentesting, and other security tools

 This native integration eliminates the need to switch between APVISO and GitLab to manage vulnerabilities.
 Your existing GitLab security workflows — approval rules, vulnerability dismissals, issue creation — all work seamlessly with APVISO findings.